Chicago19/team-9/cca-app/README.md

 This is the ReactJS project repository for the CCA Waiting Room Application.

 ### Start Up
-First time: npm install
+First time: npm install\
-Every tiem: yarn start
+Every time: yarn start